Access to Health Care

 - All follow-up grant reports have been submitted

-My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for Older Adults).
-Am I eligible to apply for the Access to Health Care iFund grant?
+My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for Older Adults.)
+Am I eligible to apply for the Opportunities for Children iFund grant?

 Yes, but only if it is for a different program.
 We will not consider funding the same program with two different iFund grants.

 Can an organization submit a Letter of Interest or grant application for more than one project during a single iFund grant cycle?